 No-Fee Credit Cards

 Some credit card companies offer introductory accounts that will waive annual fees for the first year.
-Subsequent years will involve fees, though, so it’s important to know what these annual fees will be before you commit to a credit card.
+Subsequent years will involve fees, so it’s important to know what they are before you commit to a credit card.

 How to Choose a Credit Card

-Know your credit score before you choose a credit card, because a higher score will enable you to choose the best credit card for you, often with better terms.
+Know your credit score before choosing a credit card because a higher score will enable you to choose the best credit card for you, often with better terms.
 With a credit score of 690 or above, you might qualify for a reward credit card without an annual fee.
 Research credit cards carefully to compare terms.
-Know about the fees, interest rate, balance transfer policies, grace periods and more.
-Some cards have lower interest rates and higher fees, or vice-versa.
+Know the fees, interest rate, balance transfer policies, grace periods, and more.
+Some cards have lower interest rates and higher fees or vice-versa.

 Important Tips for Credit Card Management